 The Arizona Center for Medieval and Renaissance Studies is a research center based at Arizona State University that enables and promotes the most expansive, creative, and daring scholarship in premodern studies.

-The Arizona Center for Medieval & Renaissance Studies (ACMRS) was established in 1981 by the Arizona Board of Regents as a state-wide, tri-university research unit that bridges the intellectual communities at Arizona State University, Northern Arizona University, and the University of Arizona.
+ACMRS was originally established in 1981 by the Arizona Board of Regents as a state-wide, tri-university research unit that bridged the intellectual communities at Arizona State University, Northern Arizona University, and the University of Arizona.

-Our mission is to enable and promote the most expansive, creative, and daring scholarship in medieval and renaissance studies.
+To enable and promote the most expansive, creative, and daring scholarship in medieval and renaissance studies.
 We do this not only by fostering a vibrant intellectual community for the faculty at our three universities, but also by publishing forward-looking, vanguard research through our in-house press.
 ACMRS promotes work that is historically grounded and theoretically expansive, with the aim of advancing dialogues that reach into the present moment and point us to different, more inclusive, futures.

 We develop projects that explore complex topics in an accessible manner so as to reach as wide an audience as possible.
 In keeping with the ASU charter, we believe that our success in realizing this vision for pre-modern scholarship should be judged not by whom we exclude, but whom we include, and how they succeed.

 Since 2018, ACMRS has become a leader in transforming the research about and teaching of premodern literature, history and culture.
 We have changed the types of dialogues we have in premodern studies, and we have made the dialogues much more inclusive.
 In a moment when many scholars, teachers and institutions are looking for inclusive research, pedagogy and historical information, ACMRS is a guiding light and a source of both leadership and inspiration.

 Engaging the past, defining the future